Kotlin/dokka/kdm-renderer/docs/glossary.md

 **Enum entry.** One of the fixed named instances of an `enum class`.
 Structurally between a declaration and a value, which is why it gets its own handling.

+**Classlike.** A classifier that can *have a body*, and therefore members: class, interface, object, enum class, annotation class (and Java's record).
+Dokka's word — `DClasslike`, `ClasslikePageNode`, and the page kind P-05 in `40-page-anatomy.md`.
+Not exactly interchangeable with *classifier*: Dokka's `DClasslike` excludes type aliases, KDM's `KdClassLike` includes `KdTypealias`, so in KDM the two words mean the same set and in Dokka they do not — see § 8.

+**Callable.** A declaration you call or read, as opposed to one that introduces a
+type: a function, a constructor, a property, a Java field, an enum entry.
+Classlike and callable are the two halves of the declaration split KDM is built on (`KdDeclaration` → `KdClassLike` | `KdCallable`).
+What makes callables one family is a shared shape rather than a shared syntax — value parameters, an optional receiver, context parameters, a return type, thrown exceptions — which is exactly the field set `KdCallable` declares, so the renderer can produce a signature without knowing which kind it has.
+Dokka has no such common supertype (`DFunction` and `DProperty` are siblings under `Documentable`); it uses the word only for `DRI.callable`, the `Callable(name, receiver, params, isProperty, …)` part of an identifier whose job is to tell overloads apart — KDM's counterpart is `KdCallableId`, with a `hash` field for the same purpose.
+Treating an enum entry as a callable is a modelling choice, not a fact about Kotlin — see Q-020.

 **Value class.** A class that the compiler erases to its single underlying value where possible.
 Relevant because its representation differs between Kotlin and JVM